X&Y: Tour edition DVD

-To coincide with Coldplay's tour of Australia, Southeast Asia, and Latin America, the album was re-released in those territories as a "Tour Edition", which also includes all the B-side tracks and music videos of X&Y singles on a bonus DVD:
+Released to promote the album during Twisted Logic Tour's visit to Australia, Southeast Asia and Latin America.
+Includes all the single B-sides and music videos on a bonus DVD.

-Tour edition CD & Special Dutch Edition
+Other editions

 In addition a rare "Japan Tour Special Edition" (Cat.
 No. TOCP-66523) was released in 2006.
 This is the only "Tour Edition" which has the bonus disc as a CD (CD extra) (Cat.
 No. NCD-3013), and without Copy Control.
 All other "Tour Editions" have Copy Control protection.
 The track listing is exactly the same as in other "Tour Editions".
-Along with the tour editions, there was also a "Special Dutch Edition," Released only in The Netherlands, It consisted of 2 discs, the first containing the entirety of X&Y, and the second containing the b-sides from the tour editions.
+Along with the tour editions, there was also a "Special Dutch Edition", released only in The Netherlands.
+It consisted of 2 discs, the first containing the entirety of X&Y, and the second containing the B-sides from the tour editions.
 No audiovisual content was included.